 - Roughly chop and blend to a paste using a blender.

-- Pour into the pressure cooker, and add in salt, pepper, turmeric and garam masala.
+- Pour into the pressure cooker, and add salt, pepper, turmeric, and garam masala.

-- Stir well and cook until 2-3 whistles of the cooker and let the steam goes down.
+- Stir well.
+Cook until 2-3 whistles of the cooker and let the steam go down.

-- Open the lid, partially cover it with the lid and cook on high heat for 7-8 minutes without stirring.
-It makes masala paste stabilize as the excess water will evaporate soon and hence fewer splashes.
+- Open the lid, partially cover it with the lid, and cook on high heat for 7-8 minutes without stirring making the paste stabilize as the excess water will evaporate soon and hence fewer splashes.

 - Cook until the masala paste gets dry.

-- Let this zero oil masala paste cool and store in an airtight container.
+- Let this zero-oil curry base cool and store it in an airtight container.

 - Store it in the fridge.
 Use it as and when needed.

 Hurray!
-You are ready with the masala paste without adding even a single drop of oil.
+The masala paste without adding even a single drop of oil is ready.

 How an easy peasy masala paste recipe it is!
 Isn't it?